lar9482/CS_4253_Project3/src/projects/proj2/README.md

    player on the field (indexed by the numeric player ID)

-There are many helper functions provided in the `SoccerState` class, so it is worth reading its documentation.
+There are many helper functions provided in the `SoccerState` class, so it is worth reading their documentation.

 ## Game Description